-A risk-adverse buyer or business broker may say, "I like the business, and while I think $1,050,000 in OFCF for next year is a reasonable assumption, what if the business doesn't perform at that level?
-There are a variety of things that could go wrong with the business so rather than projecting $1,050,000 in OFCF, I'm going to use the last three year's average of $950,000 and keep that cash flow constant going forward in my projections."
+A risk-averse buyer or business broker may say, "I like the business, and while I think $1,050,000 in OFCF for next year is a reasonable assumption, what if the business doesn't perform at that level?
+There are a variety of things that could go wrong with the business so rather than projecting $1,050,000 in OFCF, I'm going to use the last three year's average of $950,000 and keep the cash flow flat going forward in my projections."
 The problem with this is that this will put OFCF at roughly 10% lower than it is actually projected to be in the coming year, and it will likely be an even wider divide in the future if the business continues to have similar growth.
-However, part of the reason that an 18% discount rate was used rather than a 5% discount rate is to take into consideration the risk of lower performance.
-If a buyer is projecting much lower performance, than it is inappropriate to use the 18% discount rate because that would, in essence, double count the risk.
+Yet, the reason an 18% discount rate was used rather than, for example, a 5% discount rate is to take into consideration the risk of lower performance.

-If you are going to project lower financial performance than you believe is realistic, then you need to be using a lower discount rate because you've already modeled the risk into your projections.
-When Warren Buffett acquires companies he analyzes the business enough that he is comfortable with its risk, and he uses conservative projections but utilizes a very low discount rate based on a "risk-free" long-term US Treasury yield (which is currently under 4%).
-While I would not advocate using that low of a discount rate for a small privately held company, if you are going to use projections that show lower financial performance than you expect, a lower discount rate needs to be utilized than if you are projecting more realistic performance.
+If you are going to project lower financial performance than you believe is realistic, then you also need to use a lower discount rate because you've already accounted for risk in your projections.
+For example, when Warren Buffett acquires companies he analyzes the business enough that he is comfortable with its risk, and he uses conservative projections but he then utilizes a very low discount rate based on the "risk-free" long-term US Treasury yield.
+That is too low of a discount rate for a small privately held business, but the principle still applies.